-Within a job allocation, a user may run one or more job steps.
-One runs a job step using srun on SLURM, aprun on ALPS, or jsrun on LSF.
+Within a job allocation, a user may run one or more job steps, each of which is invoked by a call to srun on SLURM, aprun on ALPS, or mpirun on LSF.
 Each job step is assigned its own step id.

-On SLURM, job step ids start at 0 and increment with each issued job step.
+On SLURM, within each job allocation, job step ids start at 0 and increment with each issued job step.
 Job step ids can be obtained by passing the -s option to squeue.
 A fully qualified name of a SLURM job step consists of: jobid.stepid.
 For instance, the name 1234.5 refers to step id 5 of job id 1234.

-On ALPS, each job step has a unique id that can be obtained through apstat.
+On ALPS, each job step within an allocation has a unique id that can be obtained through apstat.

-2.8.3 Tolerating node failures
+2.8.3 Ignoring node failures

 Before running an SCR job, it is recommended to configure the job allocation to withstand node failures.
-By default, most resource managers terminate the job allocation if a node fails.
-SCR requires the job allocation to remain active in order to restart the job or to scavenge files.
+By default, most resource managers terminate the job allocation if a node fails, however SCR requires the job allocation to remain active in order to restart the job or to scavenge files.
 To enable the job allocation to continue past node failures, one must specify the appropriate flags from the table below.